Skullsneeze/Quick-Drush/README.md

 ## Installation

+### No .bashrc file yet
-Drop the .bashrc file in you windows user folder _(eg. C:\Users\Your Username)_ If you alraedy have your console open, be sure to restart it.
+If you don't yet have the .bashrc file in you windows user folder _(eg. C:\Users\Your Username)_, create it, and copy the contents of .bashrc from this repo in there.

+### Already have a .bashrc file
+If you alreadye have a (customized) .bashrc file, copy the contents of .bashrc and paste it at the end of your current .bashrc file.

+__If you already have your console open, be sure to restart it.__

 ## Aliases and Functions